Don-Stevenson/rrAPI/README.md

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3, 4
+Getting up and running in 4(ish) easy steps

 1. make sure you have mongodb installed - link here

 1.a) Ensure Mongodb is running